bcoin-org/bcoin/README.md

 $ bcoin --fast
 ```

-Note that the latest BCoin has not been published to NPM yet, as it is still
+Note that the latest Bcoin has not been published to NPM yet, as it is still
 under fairly heavy development (which may involve changing serialization
 formats for the database).